|MagnetButtons-0.9.8.zip release||45.58 KB||Sep 9, 2022||9.2.7 +3||1,026||Download|

-MagnetButtons supports items, spells, trinkets, macros, flyouts, pet spells and actions, mounts, and toys.
-Support for companions is coming eventually; although in the meantime, you can implement them as macros.
-Macros can be defined right in the button's properties.
+MagnetButtons supports items, spells, trinkets, macros, flyouts, pet spells and actions, mounts, companions, and toys.
+Macros can be defined right in the button’s properties.
 For the sake of this addon and related documentation, attributes and properties are used interchangeably.

-MagnetButtons REQUIRES the DoIt addon to run.
-Twitch will (hopefully) install the DoIt dependency automatically now, but keep this in mind when installing manually and/or updating.
+MagnetButtons REQUIRES the DoIt! addon to run.
+AddonsWoW should install the DoIt dependency automatically, but keep this in mind when installing manually and/or updating.
 I write both addons, but they are separate addons.

 You can create buttons automatically by mouse dragging something and dropping it right on to the background window, if you hold down the shift button on the drop.
 There is also a slash command “/newb” that will create a new empty button in the middle of the screen and a keyboard binding available for the /newb command.